lispyclouds/climate/README.md

 But if you're tired of building bespoke CLIs everytime or think that the swagger codegen isn't just good enough, look no further.

-What if you can influence the client side behaviour from the server side?
+What if you can influence the CLI behaviour from the server?

 ## Docs coming soon, work in progress.